-7. Disconnect the power source from the system by unplugging the system, as described in "Disconnecting the power cords from the 31E/2B, 31E/1C, or 31E/2C" on page 31.
+7. Disconnect the power source from the system by unplugging the system.
+For instructions, see "Disconnecting the power cords from the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D" on page 32.

 Note: This system may be equipped with a second power supply.
 Before continuing with this procedure, ensure that the power source to the system has been disconnected.
 (L003)